To listen to a gold bull, you would think that no matter where gold is priced, it is a safe haven

 Actually, that return is somewhat better than if you attempt to fit a curve to the data because the data to the left of the line is steeper than the data to the right of the line.
 Fitting a curve, you’d see more like -9% per annum.
 Ouch!

 In case you don’t like scatterplots, here is the same data in a rolling-10-year form.
 In both cases, with this chart and the prior chart, be careful: the data is fit to the entire history, so there is nothing held ‘out of sample.’
 In other words, “of course the curve fits, because we took pains to fit it.”

 But that’s not necessarily a damning statement.
 The reason we tried to fit this curve in the first place is because it makes a priori sense that the starting price of an asset is related to its subsequent return.
 Whether the precise functional form of the relationship will hold in the future is uncertain – in fact, it almost certainly will not hold exactly.
-But I’m comfortable, looking at this data, in making the more modest statement that the price of gold is more likely to be too high to offer promising future returns than it is too low and likely to provide robust real returns in the future.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+But I’m comfortable, looking at this data, in making the more modest statement that the price of gold is more likely to be too high to offer promising future returns than it is too low and likely to provide robust real returns in the future.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.